 Ito Romo was born and raised on the border in Laredo, Texas.
 His recent work, dubbed “Chicano Gothic” and “Chicano Noir,” shows the dark and gritty life along Interstate 35 through South Texas, where his family has lived for nine generations since 1750.
-He lives in San Antonio and is Associate Professor of English and Communication Studies at St. Mary’s University.
+He lives in San Antonio and is Associate Professor of English Language and Literature at St. Mary’s University.
 Romo received his PhD from Texas Tech University’s Creative Writing Program.
 He is the author of The Border is Burning (2013) and El Puente / The Bridge (2001), both published by University of New Mexico Press.

 •Film still and Portrait, Vincent Valdez